 Check out the video below to see what I mean.
-It features Brian Capp, one of Melbourne’s most experienced real estate agents.
+It features Brian Capp, one of the city’s most experienced real estate agents.
 He has sold thousands of homes during a career that started in the 1970s.

 “I think I realise by now the best things to do when you’re trying to sell as quickly as possible for the best price,” he says.